precice/precice.github.io/pages/docs/installation/installation-source-preparation.md

 Using a user-wide prefix such as `~/software/precice` is the recommended choice.

 Common system-wide prefixes are:
-* `/usr/local` which does not collide with package managers and is picked up by most linker.
+* `/usr/local` which does not collide with package managers and is picked up by most linkers (depends on each system).
 * `/opt/precice` which is often used for system-wide installation of optional software.
 Choosing this prefix requires setting additional variables, which is why we generally don't recommend using it.

 Common user-wide prefixes are: